In the photograph below, circa 1907-09, here are the rushing tramcars, crowded footpaths, cafes that William Royle was so concerned about.

-Postcard view above of Wilmslow Rd between Dickenson Rd & Rusholme Grove is dated Sept 1904.
+Postcard view above of Wilmslow Rd and junction of Dickenson Rd, (looking north to Manchester is dated Sept 1904.
 Most notably the tram is a single decker for this particular route, Brooks Bar to Belle Vue.

 You can search the website by entering a keyword in the search box at the top of each page